 When it comes to employee engagement, there’s no single approach that will work for every business.
 There’s no one-size-fits-all solution.
 That’s because every business is unique, with its own brand, culture, structure and mix of employees.
 However, there are many proven strategies that will get results and make a noticeable difference to your organisation.

 We have collated thirteen of the very best staff engagement ideas.
-Pick the ones that best suit your business and work them together to see employee engagement and morale go through the roof.
+Pick the ones that best suit your business and work them together to improve employee engagement.

 Begin with a plan

 Why?
 A defined internal communications strategy is the blueprint guiding you to success

 Start as you mean to go on.
 With a detailed internal communication plan that defines your business goals in communicating with staff and plans the activities required to achieve these goals.

 In order to do this effectively, you will need to tie down your definition of employee engagement, as it applies to your unique business needs.
 Do you need your staff to be able to adapt to upcoming change?
 Or maybe you need your employees to work better together as a team?
 Every organisation has different challenges to face and this will affect the strategy you decide on.

 Once you have your plan, it will be need to be executed.
 Make sure you have all the resources in place.
 Make sure all departments have been consulted and are on board.
 And, crucially, make sure your strategy is connecting everyone in the organisation.
 There’s often a team who fall outside the internal communications loop – find them and include them.

 Why?
 A buddy scheme will improve retention of new employees and lift engagement levels